godwiniheuwa/aws-cost-optimization-with-lambda-scripts/README.md

         'body': 'Instances started successfully'
     }

+# AWS Lambda Function: Unused Resource Cleanup

+This AWS Lambda function is designed to automatically clean up unused resources in your AWS environment.
+It scans for unattached EBS volumes and orphaned snapshots, and deletes them if they have been unused for more than 7 days.

+## Overview

+The Lambda function is triggered by an event and uses the Boto3 library to interact with the AWS resources.
+It performs the following tasks:

+- **Scan for Unattached EBS Volumes**: It describes the volumes and identifies those with a status of "available", indicating that they are unattached.
+- **Delete Unattached EBS Volumes**: It deletes unattached EBS volumes that have been unused for more than 7 days.
+- **Scan for Orphaned Snapshots**: It describes the snapshots and identifies those that do not belong to any EBS volume.
+- **Delete Orphaned Snapshots**: It deletes orphaned snapshots that have been unused for more than 7 days.

+## Prerequisites

+Before using this Lambda function, ensure you have:

+- An AWS account with appropriate permissions to create and execute Lambda functions, as well as manage EC2 resources.
+- Basic knowledge of AWS Lambda, Boto3 library, and EC2 resources.

+## Setup

+1. **Create Lambda Function**: Use the provided code to create a new Lambda function in your AWS account.
+2. **Configure Trigger**: Set up a CloudWatch Event rule to trigger the Lambda function at a desired schedule (e.g., daily).
+3. **IAM Permissions**: Ensure the Lambda function's execution role has the necessary permissions to describe and delete EC2 resources.

+## Notes

+- Adjust the age threshold (currently set to 7 days) in the Lambda function code to suit your requirements.
+- Exercise caution when deleting resources automatically.
+Make sure the Lambda function is thoroughly tested in a non-production environment before deploying to production.
+- Monitor the execution of the Lambda function and review the CloudWatch logs to ensure it behaves as expected.

 ## Contributing

 Contributions are welcome!
 If you find any bugs or have suggestions for improvement, please open an issue or submit a pull request.